Chart Color Schemes

 Yankalilla is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yankalilla's dwelling structure, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings.
-This compares to Non-Metro SA's 92.1% houses and 7.9% other dwellings.
-Home ownership in Yankalilla stood at 50.5%, similar to Non-Metro SA, with the rest being mortgaged (33.6%) or rented (15.9%).
-The median monthly mortgage repayment was $1,300, aligning with the Non-Metro SA average.
-The median weekly rent was $270, compared to Non-Metro SA's $280.
-Nationally, Yankalilla's mortgage repayments were lower at $1,300 versus Australia's $1,863, and rents were substantially below the national figure of $375.
+Yankalilla's dwelling structures, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 92.1% houses and 7.9% other dwellings.
+Home ownership in Yankalilla stood at 50.5%, with mortgaged dwellings at 33.6% and rented ones at 15.9%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro SA's average, while the median weekly rent figure was $270, compared to Non-Metro SA's $1,300 and $280 respectively.
+Nationally, Yankalilla's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing